Uroš Đurđević: Atlas

 On 17 July 2024, Đurđević moved to Mexico and joined Mexican side Atlas.

+Monterrey

+On 5 February 2026, he was transferred to Monterrey.

 International career

 Youth

 Initially, Đurđević represented Serbia at the 2012 UEFA Under-19 Championship, as the team exited the tournament at the group stage.
 He subsequently led them to the 2013 UEFA Under-19 Championship, scoring a brace against Slovakia in the elite qualifying round.
 At the final tournament, Đurđević was one of the team's most influential players, scoring the opening goal in the semi-final against Portugal, as they progressed through to the final after penalties.
 Serbia eventually won the title after defeating France 1–0 in the gold medal match.

 On 22 March 2013, Đurđević made his debut for Serbia at under-21 level in a 1–2 friendly loss away against the Netherlands U21s.
 He scored his first goal for the team on 14 August 2013, in a 4–1 home friendly win over the Macedonia under-21 side.
 Afterwards, Đurđević was their regular member during the UEFA Under-21 Championship 2015 qualifying stage, as Serbia qualified to the final tournament.
 He ultimately declined a call-up by Mladen Dodić in order to better prepare for the next season.

 In the UEFA Under-21 Championship 2017 qualifying stage, Đurđević was the team's top scorer with nine goals, while captaining the side on most occasions.
 He netted a hat-trick in a 3–1 home win over Slovenia in the final group match.
 In addition, Đurđević scored once in the first leg of the play-off round versus Norway, as Serbia ultimately secured a spot in the final tournament.
 He was named in the final 23-man squad by newly appointed manager Nenad Lalatović in May 2017.
 In the second match of the group stage, Đurđević scored a header late to earn a 2–2 draw with Macedonia.
 He concluded his youth national team career on 23 June 2017, receiving a red card during the first half of Serbia's game against Spain.